Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Computational tasks and baseline results in the

-Ideally, a single model should be able to perform all the tasks in the \pt, in a zero/few-shot setting or by fine-tuning on our limited training set.
-Since such a model is not available in the literature, we include results obtained with per-task baselines on the validation split for all the six tasks in the \pt.
+{\textbf{Baselines:}} Ideally, a single model should be able to perform all the tasks in the \pt.
+Since such a model is not available in the literature, we include results obtained with per-task baselines on the validation split for all the six tasks in the \pt; see Table~\ref{tab:tasks} for a summary of top-performing baselines and their average performance, and the appendix for more details.
+When selecting these baselines, we favoured strong-performing models that can be evaluated in a zero-shot or few-shot setting, as our focus is on generalisation.
+However, for action and sound localisation, such models do not exist in the literature, so fine-tuning on our set of classes was necessary.
+For the mc-vQA task, we also provide a human baseline and fine-tuned evaluation to further assess the difficulty of the dataset for humans and for SOTA video-language models, respectively.